 - 7.1 A candidate will be permitted to progress to preparation of the dissertation, or other substantial independent work required by the degree, only if he or she has obtained an average aggregation score of 12 (equivalent to C3) or above in the taught courses described in Regulation 4 with at least 75% of the credits at Grade D3 or better and all credits at Grade F or above.
 The Programme Document may specify a course or courses in respect of which a specific grade is a minimum requirement of progression.
-Exceptionally, a candidate may be permitted to progress to the dissertation or other substantial independent work where the department judges that the candidate's performance offers a reasonable prospect of that candidate's reaching the standard required for the award of the Masters degree following reassessment. - 7.2 A candidate who has commenced study midway through an academic session will be permitted to progress to preparation of the dissertation, or other substantial independent work, only if he or she has obtained an average aggregation score of 12 (equivalent to C3) or above in the taught courses assessed by the end of the session in which study was commenced, with at least 75% of the credits at Grade D3 or better and all credits at Grade F or above.
+Exceptionally, a candidate may be permitted to progress to the dissertation or other substantial independent work where it is judged that the candidate's performance offers a reasonable prospect of that candidate's reaching the standard required for the award of the Masters degree following reassessment. - 7.2 A candidate who has commenced study midway through an academic session will be permitted to progress to preparation of the dissertation, or other substantial independent work, only if he or she has obtained an average aggregation score of 12 (equivalent to C3) or above in the taught courses assessed by the end of the session in which study was commenced, with at least 75% of the credits at Grade D3 or better and all credits at Grade F or above.
 The Programme Document may specify a course or courses in respect of which a specific grade is a minimum requirement of progression.
-Exceptionally, a candidate may be permitted to progress to the dissertation or other substantial independent work where the department judges that the candidate's performance offers a reasonable prospect of that candidate's reaching the standard required for the award of the Masters degree following reassessment.
+Exceptionally, a candidate may be permitted to progress to the dissertation or other substantial independent work where it is judged6 that the candidate's performance offers a